OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 ### What is a UART?

 A UART is used for serial communication between devices.
 UART has no master-slave architecture and allows you to set the transmissions speeds of your data.
-The transmission speed is known as the baud rate, and it represents the time spent holding each bit high or low.
-F
+The transmission speed is known as the **baud rate**, and it represents the time spent holding each bit high or low.

 >If you've connected to the Omega via serial before you'll remember that we set the baud rate to 115200 bits-per-second, meaning that the time spent holding each bit high or low is 1/115200bps or 8.6µs per bit.

-The UART on the Omega formats the data using the 8n1 configuration, in which there are 8 data bits, no parity bit, and one stop bit.
+The UART on the Omega formats the data using the **8n1 configuration**, in which there are **8** data bits, **no** parity bit, and **one** stop bit.

 ![uart data frame](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/uart-data-frame.png)

-The UART uses TX to transmit data, and RX to receive data.
-When communicating with other devices the TX on device A will send data to the RX on device B, creating a cross effect.
+The UART uses the TX line to **transmit** data, and RX to **receive** data.
+When communicating with other devices, the TX on device A will send data to the RX on device B and vice versa.

 ![cross tx rx](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/uart-tx-rx-cross.png)

-When setting up a serial connection always make sure to cross the RX and TX lines.
+**When setting up a serial connection, always make sure to cross the RX and TX lines.**

 <!-- // describe what a UART is and how devices can use it to communicate, no master-slave architecture, make sure to cross Tx->Rx and Rx->Tx
 // introduce the following: